Around this time of year, I always get an overabundance of one particular crop. Last summer, it was zucchini. This summer, it’s beans.

 You’ll notice that some of the purple was blanched out of the beans; this is typical of purple beans.

 Trim off the ends and cut your beans into bite-sized lengths.

-Mix in the celery, onions, and sweet corn (and chili pepper, if using — I added a little Serrano for a spicy kick).
+Mix in the celery, onions, and sweet corn (and chile pepper, if using — I added a little serrano for a spicy kick).